rtajan/py_aff3ct/README.md

 The compiled binary is in `build/bin/my_project`.

-For the binary to find your python sources, you should add them to your PYTHONPATH
+For the binary to find your Python sources, you should add them to your `PYTHONPATH`

 	$ export PYTHONPATH=$PYTHONPATH:"path_to_your_pyhton_src"